-Join Ina Saltz for an in-depth discussion in this video Exploring variations in type alignment, part of Foundations of Typography.
+Join Ina Saltz for an in-depth discussion in this video Exploring variations in type alignment, part of Graphic Design Foundations: Typography.

 The next step in arranging letters well is the alignment of type.
 There are five possible kinds of alignment, Flush left, Flush right, Justified, Centered, and Random, also known as asymmetrical.
 These are few more terms to add your type vocabulary.
 When lines of type are aligned on the left, we say it is flush left.
 Notice that the words are uneven or ragged on the right that is rag right.
 This is a common form of typesetting because we read from left to right and flush left type allows us to find our place on the next line more easily.